AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

   - Warp Scheduler
 - CUDA employs a SIMT architecture
   - Execute threads in groups of 32 called *warps*
-  - All threads in a warp execute the same instruction at the same time
+  - All threads in a warp *execute* the same instruction at the same time
+    - In one clock cycle, one thread
+      - either execute the same instruction,
+      - or halt (be idle) for this cycle.
     - Each thread has its own instruction address counter and register state
     - Each thread carries out the current instruction on its own data
   - Each SM partitions its assigned thread block into warps of 32 threads